 No detail has been left unturned, including the store’s lift.
 Inside, artwork is printed on plexiglass and back-illuminated with scattered, horizontal LED luminaires – the effect resembles a deconstructed ladder and was part of the artist’s vision.
 For flexibility, a lighting control system allows different scenes within the flagship, including the lift and changing rooms.

-Finally, uplights were integrated on the inside of the window framework to accentuate the façade’s verticals and arches, and to add contrast.
+Finally, uplights were integrated on the inside of the window framework to accentuate the verticals and arches of the facade, and to add contrast.
 Alongside these, adjustable ceiling spotlights focus on the luxury goods that have made it to the prestigious window display.